CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-steinsgate-for-steam-improvement-patch.markdown

 # Features

-Here's the full list of improvements.
-Each can be turned on and off individually, if you like.

 ##### Script fixes

 A full proofreading pass of the game has been completed, fixing slight grammatical issues, minor typos and wording issues, as well as an extensive amount of inconsistencies with text formatting and a handful of translation fixes.
 Also includes display fixes in Suzuha's route.